Parque Batlle: Monuments

 In 1934, "La Carreta", a bronze monument on granite base by José Belloni was introduced.
 The monument, one of several statues in the park, is located on Avenida Lorenzo Merola near Estadio Centenario and depicts yoked oxen pulling a loaded wagon.
 It was designated a national monument in 1976.
 Another statue in the same side of the park is a bronze copy of the Discobolus of Myron.

 On the West side of Parque Batlle, on Artigas Boulevard, there is the Obelisk of Montevideo, a monument dedicated to those who created the first Constitution and inaugurated in 1938.
 It is a monumental work of the sculptor José Luis Zorrilla de San Martín (1891–1975).
 It is a three-sided obelisk made of granite, 40 m tall with 3 bronze statues on its sides, representing "Law", "Liberty" and "Force."
 It has a hexagonal water fountain around it with six spheres on its outer circumference.
 It is located at the intersection of 18 de Julio and Artigas Boulevard avenues, in Montevideo, at the entrance of the Parque Batlle area.
 It is a National Heritage Site since 1976.

 Notable buildings

 Apart from the stadium, the area around the park has many buildings notable for their architecture and style.
-Among them are several hospitals, the biggest of which is the Hospital de Clínicas of the Faculty of Medicine of the University and a Site of Municipal Interest since 1995, the Italian Hospital and Hospital Pereira Rossell (next to the obelisk), the Hospital Británico, a National Heritage Site since 1975, the Sanatorio Americano, Médica Uruguaya to the west of the northwest point of the park and others.
+Among them are several hospitals, the biggest of which is the Hospital de Clínicas of the Faculty of Medicine of the University of the Republic and a Site of Municipal Interest since 1995, the Italian Hospital and Pereira Rossell Hospital (next to the obelisk), the Hospital Británico, a National Heritage Site since 1975, the Sanatorio Americano, Médica Uruguaya to the west of the northwest point of the park and others.
 Two other National Heritage Sites, both opposite the Estadio Centenario, are Conedor Universitario No. 2 (the Canteen of the University) and the Instituto de Higiene.